stat6250-w18/course-questions-wiki/week-05/README.md

 - *Question* (cnguyen77-stat6250): When does fileref remain in effect?
 - *Answer* (cnguyen77-stat6250): Like LIBNAME statements, FILENAME statements are global; they remain in effect until you change them, cancel them, or end your SAS session.
 - *Question* (sbagdi-stat6250): How to view the details about a referenced file?
+- *Answer* (sbagdi-stat6250): To view the fileref detils, we need to click on File shortcuts -> View -> Details.
 - *Question* (asharda-stat6250): Are LIBNAME and FILENAME statements global?
 - *Answer* (asharda-stat6250): Yes,LIBNAME and FILENAME statements are global.